Guidance for business and government departments.

 Accreditation and conformity assessment, along with standards, are important ways to give confidence in goods, services, management systems and people.
 They make a significant contribution to the economy, health and safety, and environment.

-The Department for Business, Energy and Industrial Strategy (BEIS) is responsible for conformity assessment and accreditation policy.
+The Department for Business and Trade (DBT) is responsible for conformity assessment and accreditation policy.
 This information is for businesses and other government departments that are looking for tools to:

 - provide assurance to customers that their products or services meet specified requirements